Moesif/moesif-laravel/README.md

 [package on phppackages.org](https://phppackages.org/s/moesif%20laravel)

-A Middleware for PHP Laravel (> 5.1) to automatically capture HTTP traffic.
+A Middleware for PHP Laravel (> 5.1) to automatically capture _incoming_ HTTP traffic.

 ## How to install